drepper/obs-realsense-greenscreen/README.md

 -    The only camera tested so far is the L515.
 I hope that the `librealsense2` library handles the other libraries the same.
--    I have not even tested what happens no camera is attached.
+-    I have not even tested what happens if no camera is attached.
--    it definitely is no tested what happens if multiple RealSense cameras are attached.
+-    it definitely is not tested what happens if multiple RealSense cameras are attached.
 The `librealsense2` documentation specifies the first found device is used.
--    The resolution used is also the default one selected by the library.
-It might be possible to overwrite this selection.
 -    The frequency of the picture provided is fixed at 30Hz.
 Not sure whether this needs to be variable.
 -    The depth sensor is quite noisy.
 When running the `testrealsense`